Techary/Leavers-Process-CloudOnly/README.md

 ### How to use
 1. Download the .ps1 in this repo
-2a.
-Browse to the location you saved the file to, right click the file and select `open with powershell`.
+2. Browse to the location you saved the file to, right click the file and select `open with powershell`.
-2b.
-Open a powershell window, and cd to the locatino you saved the file to.
-Run ./Leavers_process365 <email1>,<email2>